 In TRUSTED mode, the optimizer trusts that the relationships declared in dimensions and RELY constraints are correct.
 In this mode, the optimizer also uses prebuilt materialized views or materialized views based on views, and it uses relationships that are not enforced as well as those that are enforced.
-In this mode, the optimizer also trusts declared but not ENABLED VALIDATED primary or unique key constraints and data relationships specified using dimensions.
+It also trusts declared but not ENABLED VALIDATED primary or unique key constraints and data relationships specified using dimensions.
 This mode offers greater query rewrite capabilities but also creates the risk of incorrect results if any of the trusted relationships you have declared are incorrect.